iisti/cloud_infra_gather_api_data/README.md

-# gcp_gather_api_data
+# Cloud Infrastructure Gather API Data
-A project for gathering relevant data from GCP API about VMs/etc in GCP.
+A project for gathering relevant data from cloud providers API about VMs/etc in GCP.

 ## Development instructions
 ### On Windows 10